Tedyang2003/dsai-hdb-analysis/README.md

 Aw Shao Yang U2323206F
 Poh Jia Yong U2323306C

+Our project has been seperated to notebooks and pdf, notebooks under the folder notebooks and pdf on the top most level.
+There are also 2 notebooks 1 for full data collection and the other containing, clean, analsysis and NL

 ## Problem Statement
 The Housing Development Board (HDB) flat is a cornerstone of the Authentic Singaporean Experience (for [78% of us](https://www.singstat.gov.sg/find-data/search-by-theme/households/households/latest-data)).
 While many of us purchase flats directly from HDB through the Build-to-Order (BTO) exercise, there are some factors which will lead to many others purchasing an HDB flat on the resale market instead.